saintmac/vyte-api-v2-doc/docs/reference/events.md

 You can use the `/v2/events` endpoints to manage the events for your organization.

 ::: warning
-There is no DELETE endpoint provided for the Event API.
+There is no DELETE endpoint provided for the Event API yet.
+Use the `/v2/events/:event_id/cancel` endpoint instead.
 :::

 ## The event object